kasslent/clc-digital-skills/_lessons/module-1.1.md

 ### Relative Path

-Points to files located in the project files (not an external source like http://website.com).
+Points to files located in the project folder (not an external source like http://website.com).
 The file that you are editing is the *starting point*.
 Navigate to the desired directory from there.

 Using the above directory example, to add a link from **index.html** to **about.html**, the `href` value will look like this: